 The Consortium continues to fund activities recommended by the regional Analysis of Impediments (AI), including providing tenant advocacy, housing discrimination testing and enforcement, and fair housing counseling.
-Funding to affirmatively further fair housing come from the Fair Housing Implementation Council (FHIC), a metro wide collaboration of HUD entitlement jurisdictions working together to expand housing choice, as well as 1% of the Urban County's CDBG allocation, and Hennepin County's HRA.
 In addition, starting in 2020, Hennepin County is prioritizing affordable housing finance dollars for projects which demonstrate inclusive tenant screening criteria.